 The only way to look at Chernobyl is through a rear-view mirror, the complex ocular shield of the camera.
 Otherwise, we'd be staring at Medusa's face, unprotected.
 An open nuclear reactor core burning our synapses through sheer magnitude of existential incomprehension.
 An apocalyptic serialised memento mori. [read more]

-Cursed ancient academic proposal I aimed at studying how we are enchanted by film, using early film theory, post-Jungian analysis & anthropology of ritual.
+Behold my cursed ancient academic proposal I aimed at studying how we are enchanted by film, using early film theory, post-Jungian analysis & anthropology of ritual, examining ways the moving image could potentially be employed as transformative tool in art therapy.
 One day I might write about the text's strange travels, good stuff I got out of it, publish a book, or reboot my bid for title of film doctor.
-For now, please feast on its faded glory, cite & link, yours might be the kiss that revives it. [read more]
+For now, please feast on its faded glory, and feel free to cite & link.
+Yours might be the kiss that revives it. [read more]

 A testament to the inexplicability of mourning, and the therapeutic nature of art.
 In this case, the art of the moving image, the most conjuring art of all.
 The camera becomes a dignified way to navigate the grieving process, to share it.
 There is a great generosity in One More Time With Feeling.
 This is film as communion, echo of a longing, an evocation of love in that eternal painfully human quest to transcend death. [read more]

 Camille emerged fully formed, a she-shaman forged in the era of the return of the witch, expanding the liminal space between traumatic events, taking the silver bullet of all audience assumptions and projections in a tale of female rage - of women hurting other women - all those dark vagina dentata materials blooming a venemous crimson red in the patriarchal dollhouse. [read more]